TheRealNeel42/Node-Http-ReverseShell/Readme.md

 ## Usage

 Start the server on your machine, then start the agent of your choice on the target machine.
 Thats all!

+## Agents

+So far there are two different agents, a Python agent and a Bash agent.
+More should be on the way